 - Print Design and Mailing (allow at least 6 weeks)

 More in-depth projects such as brochures, magazines, etc. will take longer to complete, so please allow at least 3-6 months for these.
 To request print design and/or mailing, please contact Kim Holloway (firstname.lastname@example.org) for a copy of the Get On Board Form.

 In order to be sure that a photographer is able to attend the event, please allow at least 2 weeks notice.
 To request photography, please complete the online Photo Request Form.

-Media relations projects require at least 6 weeks notice.
+For traditional press releases, allow at least 4 weeks notice.
+Special media relations projects require at least 6 weeks notice.
 This allows the appropriate time for media outlets to be contacted and pitched, and a story to be developed.
-To request media relations, please contact Allison Goodin (email@example.com).
+To request media relations, please contact Dennille Schuler (email@example.com).

 - Website Updates (allow at least 3 weeks)

 Some projects, such as correcting major accessibility issues and creating new pages, will require additional time.
 Please allow at least 6 weeks for these projects.
-Please contact Emily Burns (firstname.lastname@example.org) to obtain a copy of the Get Online Form.
+Please contact Emily Burns (firstname.lastname@example.org) or complete the online request form.

 One of University Relations' many roles is to coordinate and assist with any media in order to protect the integrity of our faculty, staff and students.

 If a media representative contacts you for a comment, interview or opinion, let us know!